Why IBM believes Confidential Computing is the future of cloud security

 While financial services are an interesting target for Confidential Computing, the same is true of any heavily regulated industry.
 That includes health care, as well as any companies trying to manage privacy data requirements such as GDPR, Hunter said.

 Earlier this year, IBM struck a deal with Apple that touches on both of those elements.
 The companies announced Hyper Protect iOS SDK for Apple’s CareKit, the open source framework for iOS health apps.
 Cloud Hyper Protect is baked in to ensure underlying data is encrypted where it’s being used.
-Martin said this partnership is a good example of how Confidential Computing is making it easier for developers to take a security-first approach to creating applications.
+Mitran said this partnership is a good example of how Confidential Computing is making it easier for developers to take a security-first approach to creating applications.

 “In the context of the Apple Care Kit scenario, you’re literally talking about adding two lines of code to the application to get a fully managed mobile backend security,” he said.
 “That’s the epitome of agility and security coming together.”